SaudMasood/tastybytes_app/README.md

 <p align="center">

-⭐ <strong>If you find this project useful, consider giving it a star!</strong> ⭐
+⭐ <strong>If you like this project, consider giving it a star!</strong> ⭐

 </p>
 ```